eweik/edisonweik.github.io/_posts/2018-8-1-Gaussian-Process-Regression.md

 <br>

 # Conclusion
+Gaussian Process regression is powerful all-purpose, general tool for regression problems.
+Unfortunately, one of the reasons it not used as widely is because of the time complexity of the algorithm, which is $$O(n^3)$$ from taking the inverse of a large matrix.

-Gaussian Process regression is powerful general tool for regression problems.
-And hopefully you learned a bit more about it in this post.
-But the truth is, this is only the beginning.
-I know I can still learn a lot more about the theory of kernels and building my own kernel functions, working in higher dimensional GPs (which is popular in geostatistics), and applying GPs for classification.
-Gosh that seems like a lot, and it is.
+Hopefully, though, you learned a bit more about Gaussian Process Regression in this post.
+And one exciting thing is that this is only the beginning.
+I know I can still learn a lot more about the theory of kernel functions and building my own kernels, working with higher dimensional GPs, and applying Gaussian Processes for classification.
+It’s long road ahead.

 ### References
 * Carl E. Rasmussen and Christopher K. I. Williams.
 Gaussian Processes for Machine Learning.
 MIT Press, 2006.
 Online: http://www.gaussianprocess.org/gpml/